Generic name: rituximab (ri TUX i mab)

 Rituximab may cause a serious brain infection that can lead to disability or death.
 Call your doctor right away if you have problems with speech, thought, vision, or muscle movement.
 These symptoms may start gradually and get worse quickly.

 Tell your doctor if you have ever had hepatitis B. Rituximab can cause this condition to come back or get worse.

 Severe skin problems can also occur during treatment with rituximab.
 Call your doctor if you have painful skin or mouth sores, or a severe skin rash with blistering, peeling, or pus.

 Some side effects may occur during the injection or within 24 hours afterward.
-Tell your caregiver right away if you feel dizzy, weak, light-headed, short of breath, or if you have chest pain, wheezing, sudden cough, or pounding heartbeats or fluttering in your chest.
+Tell your caregiver right away if you feel itchy, dizzy, weak, light-headed, short of breath, or if you have chest pain, wheezing, sudden cough, or pounding heartbeats or fluttering in your chest.

 Before taking this medicine